-Omni Cable today announced that it has signed agreements with both Eaton and Schneider Electric to serve as an authorized genuine source of Eaton and Square DTM molded case circuit breakers (MCCBs).
+Omni Cable has signed agreements with both Eaton and Schneider Electric to serve as an authorized genuine source of Eaton and Square DTM molded case circuit breakers (MCCBs).
 The agreements with Eaton and Schneider Electric position Omni Cable as an authorized source for electrical distributors to purchase competitive Eaton and Square D MCCBs, reducing the chance of distributors seeking products from unauthorized sources.

 “Counterfeit and suspect electrical products pose significant risks to contractors and end users alike, and focused effort is needed to address the problem,” said Greg Donato, COO, Omni Cable.
 “Before these agreements, electrical distributors seeking to supply MCCBs found it difficult to procure products from competing manufacturers due to existing Eaton and Schneider Electric authorized distributor agreements.”